Conway High School (Arkansas): Extracurricular activities

 The Conway High School mascot is the Wampus cat, stylized as a mythical, 6-legged swamp cat.
 The school colors are royal blue and white.

 Athletics

 The Conway Wampus Cats participate in numerous interscholastic sports and activities in the state's largest classification (7A) within the 7A/6A Central Conference administered by the Arkansas Activities Association including: baseball, basketball (boys/girls), bowling (boys/girls), cheer, cross country (boys/girls), dance, football, golf (boys/girls), soccer (boys/girls), softball, swimming (boys/girls), tennis (boys/girls), track (boys/girls), volleyball and wrestling.
 Home football games are played at John McConnell Stadium, named in 1993 after the late community leader and school board president.

 The Conway Wampus Cats have been competitive at the district and state level for several years.
 For example, the Wampus Cats baseball teams have been to ten state championship games (winning four total) and 30 state tournaments.
 The girls track teams won four consecutive titles from 1986 to 1989.
-In all, the Conway Wampus Cats have won over 50 state championships including:
+In all, the Conway Wampus Cats have won 58 state championships including: